ismir-physical-modeling/tutorial-notebooks/README.md

 ## Installation

+**It is recommended** to use [uv](https://docs.astral.sh/uv/) to manage the Python environment for this tutorial.

-Clone this repository and run the following command to install the required packages:
+Clone this repository and run the following command to install the required packages.

 ```bash
 uv sync